 A computerised tomography scan, or CT scan, uses X-rays and a computer to create detailed images of the inside of the body.
 This cross-sectional imaging is used to detect conditions such as cancers, strokes, bone and joint disorders, and on trauma patients.

 There is one CT scanner at Crawley Hospital and two at East Surrey Hospital.
 There is also an additional CT scanner in the emergency department at East Surrey Hospital.

 A 24-hour service supports the Emergency Department at East Surrey Hospital.

 In partnership with the SASH cardiac department, diagnostic imaging operates a cardiac CT service, offering the following specialised scans:

 - CT coronary artery calcium scoring

 Patients are referred for a CT scan by their Consultant.
 GPs can also refer direct in cases when a radiological report has suggested a CT scan is necessary.
 In these cases, scan results are returned to the GP electronically within seven days, or more quickly for urgent cases.

-Computed Tomography (CT) scanning CT coronary aniography
+Computed Tomography (CT) patient information CT coronary aniography